public-office/workshop-syllabus/session1+2-notes.md

 ## Terminal commands
 When in terminal

-- ~ = home directory
+- ~ - home directory
-- cd = change directory
+- cd - change directory
+- cd .. - go up one directory
+- cd - - go to the last directory you were in
-- mkdir = make directory
+- mkdir - make directory  eg. ```mkdir assets```
-- touch = make a file
+- touch - make a file
-- ls = list directories and files
+- ls - list items in current directory
-- pwd = print the full pathname of the current working directory
+- pwd - print the full pathname of the present working directory
-- rm = remove file or directory
+- rm - remove file or directory
 - mv - rename a file eg. ```mv index.hmtl index.html```
+- cp - copy a file eg. ```cp index.html project.html```

 ## Git installation
 Please refer to the readme on the main page of this [repository](https://github.com/public-office/workshop-syllabus).